-Our charging policy ensures that we fairly assess how much you will need to contribute to costs.
+Our charging policy makes sure that we fairly assess how much you will need to contribute to costs.

-We have included additional information in the second document - fees and charges.
+We have included more information in the fees and charges document.

 Some of our services do not need you to make a contribution.
 These are: